DaveBitter/minor-webdev_real-time-web/README.md

 This should al be fixed when the app is authorized by Instagram, which is a pain in the butt.
 Please accept this for now.

-## Show user's latest post and all the used hashtags
+### Show user's latest post and all the used hashtags
 ![hashtags dashboard page](https://raw.githubusercontent.com/DaveBitter/minor-webdev_real-time-web/develop/screenshots/app_0_hero.png)

 The user can see the last images they posted to Instagram, inluding the hashtags per post.
 On a second column, the user can see a list of all the hashtag used in these posts together.

-## Open stream with post with the hashtag a user selects through Socket.io
+### Open stream with post with the hashtag a user selects through Socket.io
 ![post stream selected hashtag](https://raw.githubusercontent.com/DaveBitter/minor-webdev_real-time-web/develop/screenshots/app_1_hero.png)

+A user can click on one of the hashtags to open up a stream with post that contain that hashtag.
+Every X amount of seconds a fresh set of posts is send over the socket connection.
+Which user gets which posts based on their hashtag is stored on the server side of this application.

+### Most clicked hashtags, only sent if new information
+Whenever a user clicks on a hashtag the count for that hashtag goes up.
+Every X amount of seconds the top ten hashtags get send to the 'Top Hashtags By Users' section.
+Each time, the server will check whether the information is identical to the previously send information.
+If this is true, nothin will be sent.

 ## Live Demo
 Taken al this in account, you can view the app [here](https://minor-webdev-real-time-web.herokuapp.com/).